jfang99/Show_Hand/learner_log.md

-This is the readme for command line files.
+This is the record of my learning process.

 2019/2/8
 In order to have a very basic idea of how to start, I first looked at a list of files of a completed Texas Hold’em Poker project.
 Here’s the link: